dotnet/docs-maui/docs/deployment/performance.md

 ## Reduce unnecessary bindings

 Don't use bindings for content that can easily be set statically.
 There is no advantage in binding data that doesn't need to be bound, because bindings aren't cost efficient.
-For example, setting `Button.Text = "Accept"` has less overhead than binding [`Button.Text`](xref:Microsoft.Maui.Controls.Button.Text) to a viewmodel `string` property with value "Accept".
+For example, setting `Button.Text = "Accept"` has less overhead than binding <xref:Microsoft.Maui.Controls.Button.Text?displayProperty=nameWithType> to a viewmodel `string` property with value "Accept".

 ## Choose the correct layout

 A layout that's capable of displaying multiple children, but that only has a single child, is wasteful.
-For example, the following example shows a [`VerticalStackLayout`](xref:Microsoft.Maui.Controls.VerticalStackLayout) with a single child:
+For example, the following example shows a <xref:Microsoft.Maui.Controls.VerticalStackLayout> with a single child:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"